fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 * Restart the libvirt service and dbus to load the new values::

    service dbus restart && service libvirt-bin restart

+   then check status:

+   service dbus status && service libvirt-bin status

 6.2 Nova-*